CompuCell3D/CompuCell3DDevelopersManual/docs/attaching_attributes_to_cells.rst

 |custom_attrs_02|

-The class shown in the editor window will be used during cell construction to create object of this class and attach it to each cell.
-In other words, once the steppable we have just created gets loaded it will tell CC3D to attach to each cell an object of class ``CustomCellAttributeSteppableData``
+The generated data class is the object that will be attached to each cell.
+Once the steppable is loaded and initialized, CC3D creates one ``CustomCellAttributeSteppableData`` object per cell.

 .. code-block:: c++